Dr. Kai Zhang

 - Esther Riga, Diploma Student, 2014

-Kai Zhang is a research group leader at the Max Planck Institute for Polymer Research (MPIP), Mainz, Germany.
+Kai Zhang is a professor of chemistry and research group leader at the Max Planck Institute for Polymer Research (MPIP), Mainz, Germany.
 He is a polymer and materials chemist by training.
 From 2002 to 2007, Kai did his undergraduate study and master degree in chemistry at the University of Cologne in Germany.
 He completed his PhD by the end of 2010 in the group of Professor Bernd Tieke in Cologne, and partly in the group of Professor Peter Skabara at the University of Strathclyde, Glasgow, UK, working on novel conjugated polymers for photovoltaic applications.
 From 2011 to 2013, he worked as a postdoctoral researcher with Professor Markus Antonietti at the Max Planck Institute of Colloids and Interfaces in Potsdam, Germany.
 In the beginning of 2013, he joined the Department of Physical Chemistry of Polymer under Prof. Katharina Landfester at the MPIP as a research group leader.
 His research activity is mainly focused on photoactive porous polymer materials for catalytic studies.

 Professional Career and Education